Ex ‘Teen Mom OG’ Star Farrah Abraham Posts Bizarre Comedic Video, And Fans Absolutely Slam It

 Fortunately, a passerby had the DMV guide and offered it to Farrah so that she could retake the test.
 Farrah bragged that she only missed one question on the second take.

-Farrah concluded the video by gushing about how cool the new California licenses were, and adding that they would soon be required for everyone in the state.
+Farrah concluded the video by gushing about how cool the new California licenses were and adding that they would soon be required for everyone in the state.

-Unfortunately, fans were not impressed with the skit, and left a number of blistering comments for the reality star.
+Unfortunately, fans were not impressed with the skit and left a number of blistering comments for the reality star.

 “Ok this is far from funny it’s not even entertaining.
 It’s just a delusional whack job wasting our time.
 She needs severe help!!!” wrote one concerned user.